Jason Mohammad: Radio

 Before getting his break into the world of journalism, Jason was a member of Radio City 1386AM, The Abertawe Bro Morgannwg University Health Board radio service based in Singleton Hospital.
-Mohammad hosts a show on Monday to Wednesday mornings on BBC Radio Wales.
+Mohammad hosts a show on Monday to Wednesday afternoons on BBC Radio Wales.
 In October 2017 he sat in for Clare Balding on her BBC Radio 2 show Good Morning Sunday.
 From the start of the 2016–17 football season, Mohammad has been the co-host of BBC Radio 5 Live's football phone in show 606, alongside regular co-host Robbie Savage.
-He is also an occasional presenter of 5 live Sport.From 4 February 2018, he became the regular co-presenter of Good Morning Sunday, alongside Kate Bottley.
+He is also an occasional presenter of 5 Live Sport.From 4 February 2018, he became the regular co-presenter of Good Morning Sunday on Radio 2, alongside Kate Bottley.

 Remuneration

 On 3 July 2019, the BBC disclosed that Jason Mohammad was paid £355,000 in the previous year, among the top ten earners at the BBC.